What To Do With Old or Used Car Seats: 5 Safe Options

 1. Sell It

 At GoodBuy Gear, we offer parents a safer way to sell their gently used car seat through our proprietary 30-point GoodBuy ™ Car Seat Safety Check process.
 In addition to our standard quality checks, we worked with a car seat design, engineering and safety consultant to create this inspection process for gently used car seats.
+If your car seat does not pass that safety check, it will not be listed on our site.

 If you want to sell your gently used car seat with us, here’s what to look for at home: